midlantica/LovelyBunchOfCoconuts/content/grifts/ban-landlords.md

 ---
 title: 'Ban Landlords'
-claim: 'Ban Landlords'
+grift: 'Ban Landlords'
-translation: 'Who needs housing when you have slogans?'
+decode: 'Who needs housing when you have slogans?'
 ---